eclipse-iceoryx/iceoryx/doc/design/status_port.md

 * Algorithm shall be lock-free
     * Data exchanged needs to be trivially-copyable
 * Event notification of newly received data shall be possible
-    * `StatusPortReader` to be attachable to `Listener` and `WaitSet`
+    * `StatusPortReader` has to be attachable to `popo::Listener` and `popo::WaitSet`
+* Torn reads shall be prevented
-* Readers don't access the data directly but via a lambda
-    * Preventing torn reads, since the `StatusPortReader` detects if the data changed during `read()` operation and re-executes the lambda
+    * Readers don't access the data directly but via a `callable`.
+The `StatusPortReader` has to detect if the data changed during `read()` operation and re-execute the `callable`
+    * Writing and reading will be tried indefinitely till successful, hence starvation is possible
+    * The transmitted data type must be self-contained (e.g. no pointers to outside structures)
-* Storing a chunk cannot fail
+* Storing a chunk shall not fail
+    * A free chunk shall always be available for writing
-* Reading a chunk cannot fail
+* Reading a chunk shall not fail
     * If no data was sent yet, `callable` is not called
-    * If data was updated in-between read, re-call `callable`
+    * If data was updated in-between read, `callable` re-executed
-* Reader only needs write access to the data structure and no read access
+* `StatusPortReader` shall only need read access to the data structure and no write access
-* Writing and Reading will be tried indefinitely till possible, hence starvation is possible

 ### Discarded ideas & design alternatives